BranchMetrics/branch-deep-linking-public-api/README.md

 **type** _required_
 : The type of event response.

-1. _"web_hook"_ - Register for a web hook callback when the criteria are met
 1. _"credit"_ - For referral based rewards, reward the user who caused the referred install.

 **event** _required_ (max 63 characters)